cj-mills/cjm-fasthtml-plugins/README.md

             display_name: Optional[str] = None,  # Display name for UI
             auto_discover: bool = True  # Automatically discover plugins?
         ) -> List[PluginMetadata]:  # List of discovered plugin metadata
         "Create and register a plugin system in one step.

-This is a convenience method that creates a PluginManager with the specified interface and registers it with the registry.
+This is a convenience method that creates a PluginManager with the specified interface and registers it with the registry."

-Example:
-    ```python
-    from cjm_transcription_plugin_system.plugin_interface import TranscriptionPlugin

-    registry = UnifiedPluginRegistry()

-    # Instead of:
-    # manager = PluginManager(plugin_interface=TranscriptionPlugin)
-    # registry.register_plugin_manager(category="transcription", manager=manager)

-    # Do this:
-    registry.register_plugin_system(
-        category="transcription",
-        plugin_interface=TranscriptionPlugin,
-        display_name="Transcription"
-    )
-    ```

-Returns:
-    List of discovered plugin metadata"

     def get_manager(
             self,